The Opportunity Cost of Holding Excess Cash

 The math: $10,000 × (1.104)^30 = $174,494.
 Same formula with 6% → $57,435.
 With 3% → $24,273.

-The point is: Cash returns barely outpace inflation (3% cash vs 2.7% current inflation = 0.3% real return).
-You're treading water while stocks compound at 7% real (10% nominal - 3% inflation).
+KEY INSIGHT: Cash returns barely outpace inflation (3% cash vs 2.7% inflation = 0.3% real return).
+You're treading water while stocks compound at 7% real.
 Over three decades, this 7-point spread compounds into a 7.2x wealth difference ($174k vs $24k).

 Why Cash Underperforms (Two Forces)

 Inflation erosion: At 3% annual inflation, prices double every 24 years.
 Your $10,000 in cash needs to become $20,000 just to buy the same goods.
-If cash earns 3%, you're running in place—purchasing power stays flat at best (and declines if inflation spikes above cash rates, as in 2021-2023).
+If cash earns 3%, you're running in place—purchasing power stays flat at best, and declines when inflation spikes above cash rates (as it did in 2021-2023).

 Opportunity cost: While cash sits idle earning 3%, stocks compound at 10%.
-The 7-point spread is your opportunity cost—what you're paying for the privilege of avoiding volatility.
+The 7-point spread is your opportunity cost—what you pay for the privilege of avoiding volatility.
 In year one, you forgo $700 ($10,000 × 7%).
-In year ten, compounding magnifies the gap.
+By year ten, compounding magnifies the gap dramatically.

-The durable lesson: Cash has two jobs—emergency liquidity and funding near-term spending (<3 years).
+Cash has two jobs: emergency liquidity and funding near-term spending (under 3 years).
 Using it for anything else means accepting a negative real return after inflation and a massive opportunity cost vs invested alternatives.

 When Cash Makes Sense (The 3-6 Month Rule)